 A UE capable of N3C remote UE operation initiates the procedure upon being configured to report relay UE information on the available non-3GPP connection(s), and upon change of its available non-3GPP connection(s).

 A UE capable of providing configured grant assistance information including SL-PRS transmission periodicity, priority, bandwidth and delay budget for NR sidelink positioning in RRC_CONNECTED may initiate the procedure.

-Upon initiating the procedure, the UE shall:
+A UE capable of providing UE's preference for gap occasion cancellation ratio initiates the procedure upon being configured to do so when the UE has the preference for gap occasion cancellation ratio, or upon the preference changes since the last report.Upon initiating the procedure, the UE shall:

 1> if configured to provide delay budget report: